-Trump Tries To Project Unity At G-7 Amid Global Turmoil And Mixed Messages
+Trump Says He's Willing To Meet Iran's, China's Leaders — But Next Steps Unclear

-President Trump is holding a joint press conference with French President Emmanuel Macron at the end of the G-7 summit in Biarritz, France, on Monday.
-The remarks follow a day of seemingly contradictory comments from Trump about the ongoing trade war with China and an unexpected appearance by Iran's foreign minister.
+The remarks on Monday followed a day of seemingly contradictory comments about the ongoing trade war with China and the unexpected appearance by Iran's foreign minister.

-On Friday, Trump announced he would increase tariffs against China and threatened to force U.S. businesses out of the country.
-On Sunday, though, Trump was asked if he was having second thoughts about the tariffs, and he responded, "Yeah, sure, why not?
+On Sunday, Trump was asked if he was having second thoughts about the tariffs.
+He responded: "Yeah, sure, why not?
 Might as well.
 Might as well.
 I have second thoughts about everything."

-Hours later, White House officials said the media misrepresented Trump's comments and that what he meant was that he had second thoughts about not imposing even more punitive tariffs on goods.
+Hours later, White House officials said Trump was being misinterpreted and that what he meant was that he had second thoughts about not imposing even more punitive tariffs on goods.
+In other words, he was having "second thoughts" about not having been even harsher.

+By Monday, Trump cited statements that he said were coming from Chinese leaders that he said suggested they were eager to negotiate and that he was prepared to move ahead to settle the dispute over imports, exports and tariffs.

 Such False and Inaccurate reporting thus far on the G-7.
 The Fake News knows this but they can’t help themselves!
 Leaving now to have breakfast with Boris J.— Donald J. Trump (@realDonaldTrump) August 25, 2019

-By Monday, the U.S. and China were apparently negotiating, after calls between the countries.

-In another twist, Iranian Foreign Minister Mohammad Javad Zarif arrived on Sunday to meet with France's delegation.
-Macron, who is hosting the G-7, has been attempting to ease tensions following the U.S. withdrawal from the Iran nuclear agreement in 2018.
+Trump and Macron's news conference followed the unexpected arrival on Sunday of Iranian Foreign Minister Mohammad Javad Zarif, who met with France's delegation.
+Macron, who is hosting the G-7 in Biarritz, has been attempting to ease tensions following the U.S. withdrawal from the Iran nuclear agreement in 2018.

 Asked about Zarif's appearance on Sunday, Trump gave a rare "no comment."

-But on Monday, Trump again faulted the media for mischaracterizing what had happened, insisting that he was not surprised and saying that he did not feel that Macron had been disrespectful by inviting Zarif.
+But on Monday, Trump again faulted reporters, saying they mischaracterized what had happened.
+He insisted that he was not surprised and that he did not feel that Macron had been disrespectful by inviting Zarif.
+In fact, he had been consulted, Trump said.

 "He spoke to me.
 He asked me," Trump said of Macron.
 "I said if you want to do that, that's OK."